strickvl/deepseek-distillation-workshop-2025/README.md

 ## The Book: DeepSeek Deep Dive

-The concepts and code in this repository are part of the upcoming book, "DeepSeek Deep Dive".
+The concepts and code in this repository are part of the upcoming book, "DeepSeek Essentials".

 ![Book Cover](https://m.media-amazon.com/images/I/81X-KhyWcCL._SY385_.jpg)